 If shifting from one job to another is challenging, a career change is on a whole other level.
 We definitely can’t blame you if you are full of doubts or even filled with anxiety just by thinking about it.
 After all, there’s a certain kind of comfort and reassurance instability and familiarity.

 However, significant risks, while they can result in great losses, can also bring about massive successes, the kind that you wouldn’t be able to have within the comforts of the familiar.
 And while changing career is one of those kinds of risks, sometimes, it is a risk worth taking, even if it fails.

 There are lessons that you can learn from it, and some of these are the following:

 You will realise just how much there is to learn.

 When you have been following one track your whole life, it is easy to feel like you are in total control or even get too self-confident.
 It is tempting to feel like what you know is enough to survive a lifetime.

 But someone aiming to achieve greater successes in the future must not think this way; in success, one does not always have to be the smartest, the most intelligent or knowledgeable, but it is essential to be wise.
 Wise people recognise that there is always something new to learn, echoing the words of the man who was thought to be the wisest man in Ancient Greece: “I know that I know nothing.”

-When one changes career direction, it is almost like starting from the bottom or the first phase once more.
-You are no longer among the experts of your field.
+When one changes career direction, it is almost like starting from the bottom of the first phase once more.
+You are no longer among the experts in your field.
 This thought might be scary at first, but there is nothing wrong with it.
 It means that there is more room for you to learn and improve on new sets of skills and to diversify your knowledge.
 In a sense, it keeps you grounded and humbles as well, much like Socrates despite the respect he has earned for his great knowledge and wisdom.